GPropersi/CodePath_iOS_Tip_Calculator/README.md

 - [X] Slider instead of segmented choice, with setting for max slider value.
 - [X] Automatically calculates tip while user inputs bill amount.
-- [X] Prompts user with decimal keyboard only.
+- [X] Prompts user with numpad only.
 - [X] Dark Mode with varying view colors
 - [X] Error messages in the settings menu if invalid values input
 - [X] Locked autorotation into portrait mode only